EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 Solution is implemented
 [here](https://github.com/EFanZh/EOPL-Exercises/blob/master/solutions/exercise-4.x-explicit-refs-lang.rkt).

-> Exercise 4.12 [★★★] Our understanding of the store, as expressed in this interpreter, depends on themeaning of
+> Exercise 4.12 [★★★] Our understanding of the store, as expressed in this interpreter, depends on the meaning of
 > effects in Scheme.
 In particular, it depends on us knowing *when* these effects take place in a Scheme program.
 We can
 > avoid this dependency by writing an interpreter that more closely mimics the specification.
 In this interpreter,
 > `value-of` would return both a value and a store, just as in the specification.
 A fragment of this interpreter appears
 > in figure 4.6.
 We call this a *store-passing interpreter*.
 Extend this interpreter to cover all of the language
 > EXPLICIT-REFS.
 >
-> Every procedure that mightmodify the store returns not just its usual value but also a new store.
+> Every procedure that might modify the store returns not just its usual value but also a new store.
 These are packaged
 > in a data type called `answer`.
 Complete this definition of `value-of`.

 Solution is implemented